Chapter 7:

 Lilly’s cry snapped her out of it.
 She dove under the creature’s sweeping arms, rolling across jagged debris.
 Pain bloomed as glass slashed her forearm, but adrenaline drowned it.

 The monster rammed into another desk and tumbled over it.
-It crawled out the other side like something from her nightmares, practically falling over itself to rise, then barreling toward her again.
+It crawled out the other side, practically falling over itself to rise, then barreling toward her again.

 Fueled by desperation, Reina drove the glass blade into its back.
 The shard sank deep; a strangled howl rattled her bones as she staggered backward.
 Unhindered, it lunged, turning its weight into a living hammer.
 Clawed hands pounded her forearms.
 Each blow felt as though her bones might splinter.